https://youtu.be/frEgAyJ7td4

-A PAS test (preliminary alcohol screening) is a roadside breathalyzer test given to motorists suspected of driving under the influence.
-A handheld device administered by the officer is used to measure the suspect’s breath alcohol concentration.
-Officers use the PAS test to determine whether to arrest the person for DUI.
-The test results may or may not be admissible in court.
+A PAS test (preliminary alcohol screening) is a roadside breathalyzer test police give you if they suspect you of driving under the influence.
+A handheld device measures your blood alcohol content (“BAC”), and officers use the results to determine whether to arrest you for DUI.

 The biggest difference between a pre-arrest PAS test and a post-arrest chemical test is that the PAS test is entirely optional unless: